kodius/rightsignature-api/README.md

 Note: if the both OAuth credentials and api_token are set, the default action is to use Token Authentication.

 #####Getting Access Token
-Make sure you have a server that is can recieve the parameters from RightSignature and the callback is setup correctly in the RightSignature API settings (https://rightsignature.com/oauth_clients).
+Make sure you have a server that is can recieve the parameters from RightSignature2013 and the callback is setup correctly in the RightSignature2013 API settings (https://RightSignature2013.com/oauth_clients).
 ```
 request_token = @rs_connection.oauth_connection.new_request_token
 ```